xJonathanLEI/starkli/book/src/argument-resolution.md

 ### `selector`

-The `selector` calculates the _Starknet Keccak_ hash for the content to derive the function entryponit.
+The `selector` scheme calculates the _Starknet Keccak_ hash for the content to derive the function entryponit.

+### `storage`

+This scheme is currently the same as `selector`, but support for offsets and maps (e.g. `ERC20_balances[0x1234]`) might be added in the future to differentiate it.

 ## Scheme omission

 Normally, the `scheme:` prefix is required for opting in to argument resolution.
 However, there are a few exceptions:

 - the `addr:` prefix can be omitted when an address is expected;
-- the `selector:` prefix can be omitted when a selector is expected.
+- the `selector:` prefix can be omitted when a selector is expected;
+- the `storage:` prefix can be omitted in the `starkli storage` command.

 As an example, consider the `starkli invoke` command.
 To use the `addr` and `selector` schemes, one would run: